K-miran/k-miran.github.io/_pages/about.md

 Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
+- Our team received the Grand Prize at the 2025 National Cryptographic Technology Contest, organized by the National Intelligence Service of Korea. [[URL]](https://www.news1.kr/it-science/general-it/5951403)
 - Our paper "Empowering AI with Homomorphic Encryption for Secure Deep Reinforcement Learning" will appear in Nature Machine Intelligence.
 - Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) was accepted to ACM CCS!
 - Our paper ["Provably Secure Approximate Computation Protocols from CKKS"](https://eprint.iacr.org/2025/395) has been appeared in Cryptology ePrint Archive.